railwayapp/docs/src/pages/deploy/config-as-code.md

 ## Configurable Settings

 Everything in the build and deploy sections of the service settings can be configured.
-The settings are
+The settings are...

 ### [Builder](/deploy/builds)

+Set the builder for the deployment

 ```toml
 [build]